RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step6.md

 `terraform apply -var lab_id=$LAB_ID  -var application_name=lab$LAB_ID  -var function_name=hello$LAB_ID`{{execute}}

 Enter *yes* when prompted to confirm your desire.
+The execution of the second step - invocation of the function - will take some time (up to 30 seconds) because the function needs to be initialized (the container started up) which tends to take some time.

 The output lists details on the application, the function managed by Terraform and the response from the invoked function.
 You can check the results and output again using: